zenUnicorn/Agentic-RAG-LangChain/README.md

 After indexing, a QA Chain Retrieval Pipeline is set up in order to check the Q&A functioning and performance.
 Memory and Agents any are included in the process.

-## 🌊 QA Chain Retrieval Pipeline

-The pipeline created contains the main llm model, memory, the QA chain and the agents.
-The prompt template is used to complete the QA chain with an slight modification to point out tot he mode to look up first in the Vectorstore.